amessbee/timer/README.md

 ## Getting Started

-For a demonstration view the output at: https://amessbee.github.io/timer/ - to get a local copy up and running follow these simple steps.
+- For a demonstration view the output at: [https://amessbee.github.io/timer/](https://amessbee.github.io/timer/) -to get a local copy up and running follow these simple steps.

 ## Usage